 Retention Rate = Number of customer at the end of the period / number of customers at the beginning

 Retention Rate is a great metric that gives you insight into how your new customer service efforts are paying off.
-For example, if you’ve published a thorough Knowledge Base, compare your current Retention Rate with that of the pre-Knowledge Base period to see any changes in customer loyalty.
+For example, if you’ve published a thorough Knowledge Base, compare your current Retention Rate with that of the pre-Knowledge-Base period to see any changes in customer loyalty.

 Cost Per Conversation (CPC) is the total cost of operating your team, divided by the total number of conversations that you have across your support platforms.
-Costs include salaries, health insurances and other benefits, equipment, and everything else that you need to have the support team running.
+Costs include salaries, health insurance, and other benefits, equipment, and everything else that you need to have the support team running.

 CPC = total team operating costs / total number of conversations

 You can calculate CPC across the span of a year, a month, or any other period.
 Count for only the time that your agents are dedicated to customer interactions.
-That’s an important aspect if your team members spend some of their time on responsibilities other than support.
+That’s an important aspect of your team members spend some of their time on responsibilities other than support.